Fudan-iGEM/2024-wiki/src/software.md

 style='width:80%'>
 <br>
 <div>
 <p><small style="color: gray">Figure 12.
-The experimentally measured relative promoter strength vs. promoter strength calculated by Promoter Calculator
+Experimental promoter strength vs. promoter strength calculated by Promoter Calculator
 </small></p>
 </div>
 </div>

 Unlike the Promoter Calculator, the RBS Calculator calculates the total Gibbs free energy ( $\Delta G$ ) of the entire translation initiation process.
 Therefore, we benchmarked the accuracy of the RBS Calculator by converting the calculated $\Delta G$ to match the experimental data.
 This conversion was performed using the following equation: